Tony-Gagliardi/L4D/README.md

 After the match begins, players will not obtain information from any web casts, streams, etc., that show match play, until the match is concluded.

+It is strongly recommended for casters to implement a stream delay to prevent cheating via stream sniping.

 ### 9.3 Permitted modifications

 The following modifications are PERMITTED:

-- All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with the in-game user experience nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, console fonts, etc.) are allowed.
+- All modifications to the Left 4 Dead user interface that do not alter, nor interact with the in-game user experience nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, console fonts, etc.) are allowed.